 For the pilot program, WFP will work with the Chinese government to reach 10,000 farmers over a three-year period to improve their crops and economic opportunities as well as the nutrition of about 30,000 people expected to purchase potatoes in local markets.
 Gansu Province was chosen for the project because nearly 80 percent of its arable land is deficient in zinc.

-Teck supports a number of organizations who focus on government advocacy and raising awareness about child health interventions, including the UN’s Diarrhea and Pneumonia Working Group, the Canadian Network for Maternal, Newborn and Child Health and the UN Foundation’s Every Woman, Every Child movement.
+Improving awareness of zinc deficiency around the world can help increase support for the hard work of organizations to address the issue.
+Teck has supported a number of organizations who focus on government advocacy and raising awareness about child health interventions, including the UN’s Diarrhoea and Pneumonia Working Group, the Canadian Network for Maternal, Newborn and Child Health and the UN Foundation’s Every Woman, Every Child movement.

 Zinc Saves Lives Battery Recycling Campaign